-Clare Walker Consultancy aims to provide a range of learning resources on the subject of domestic abuse; whether that’s working with it, trying to understand it or trying to get away from it.
+Clare Walker Consultancy & Clare Walker Consulting, combine their services, skills and resources to provide a range of learning resources on the subject of domestic abuse; whether that’s working with it, trying to understand it or trying to get away from it.

 Listed below are various tools and resources for victims, perpetrators and professionals, whether you’re in health, education, law, law enforcement or social care.
 Whether you’re in Statutory, Private or Third Sector roles and organisations.
 Whether you’re in Generic or Targeted services – all are relevant for Freedom Programme training and resources.
 Take a look!